 Similarly, ocean lovers may settle close to Half Moon Bay or Pescadero, but will have to slog over the coastal hills on Hwy 35 each day to get to the Peninsula.
 (Some lucky souls may find employment in Scotts Valley or along the coast, but most of the jobs are not in these places.)
 If faraway ocean view will work, a home in the Santa Cruz Mountains may be the ideal fit.

-If you want to live along the waterfront within Silicon Valley, there really are not a lot of neighborhoods from which to choose.
-Most of the water views involve being near the San Francisco Bay.
-There are a few rivers, creeks, ponds and lakes to be found as well, but enjoying lovely water views up close is not the easiest criteria to fill.
-Along the bay, though, it often comes down to Foster City and Redwood Shores, which we’ll discuss next.
+If you want to live along the waterfront within Silicon Valley and not these neighoring communities, there really are not a lot of neighborhoods from which to choose.
+Most water-view homes involve the San Francisco Bay.
+There are a few rivers, creeks, ponds (mostly man-made or percolation), lakes, and reservoirs to be found as well, but enjoying lovely water views up close is not the easiest criteria to fill and each come with their own concerns.
+Waterfront bay views often come down to Foster City and Redwood Shores, which we’ll discuss next.

-Foster City and Redwood Shores (part of Redwood City)
+Foster City, Redwood Shores (part of Redwood City), east San Mateo

 Redwood Shores is part of Redwood City and at one time contained a dump.
 Beginning in 1968, it was home to Marine World, later called Marine World Africa USA, which in 1986 moved to Vallejo (and eventually changed its name so much that it is unrecognizable as being related to the original theme park).
 There are some older houses, but many younger ones, in Redwood Shores, and recently it got its own elementary school, making life much easier for residents and kids.